Hot, humid weather expected in most plain areas of country

 Temperature of some major cities recorded this morning:

-Islamabad and Muzaffarabad twenty-three degree centigrade, Karachi and Peshawar twenty-seven, Lahore twenty-eight, Quetta twenty-one, Gilgit sixteen and Murree fifteen degree centigrade.
+Islamabad and Muzaffarabad twenty-four degree centigrade, Karachi twenty-seven, Lahore thirty, Peshawar twenty-six, Quetta twenty-two, Gilgit fifteen and Murree sixteen degree centigrade.

-According to weather forecast for Indian Illegally Occupied Jammu and Kashmir, partly cloudy weather with chances of rain-wind and thundershower is expected in Pulwama and Shopian, Srinagar, Baramula and Annantnag, while, in Jammu hot and dry and partly cloudy and dry weather in Leh .
+According to weather forecast for Indian Illegally Occupied Jammu and Kashmir, partly cloudy weather with dry is expected in Srinagar, Leh, Palwama, Shopian, Baramula and Anantnag, while, in Jammu hot and dry.

 Temperature recorded this morning:

-Srinagar and Anantnag fifteen degree centigrade, Jammu twenty-six, Leh ten, Pulwama and Shopian fourteen and Anantnag sixteen degree centigrade.
+Srinagar and Anantnag seventeen degree centigrade, Jammu twenty-seven, Leh eleven, Pulwama and Shopian sixteen and Baramula eighteen degree centigrade.